GZomeMain/CryoTask/readme.md

 *   **❄️ Suspend (Freeze) Apps:** Completely pause an application's processes.
 This drops its CPU usage to **0%**, stopping battery drain and heat generation while keeping the app open.
 *   **🧹 Smart RAM Trimming:** Uses native Windows APIs to force applications to release unused memory (Working Set) back to the OS.
 *   **🧠 Group Awareness:** Automatically detects multi-process applications (like **Google Chrome, Discord, VS Code**) and manages the entire group at once.
 No more suspending just the "frame" while the background tabs keep eating RAM.
+*   **💾 State Persistence:** Remembers which apps you suspended, even after you close and reopen CryoTask.
 *   **🎨 Modern UI:** Built with `CustomTkinter` for a clean, Windows 11-style dark mode interface.
 *   **🛡️ Safety Filters:** Only lists applications with visible windows to prevent accidental suspension of critical system services.